RichardWithnell/five-day-weather/README.md

 ```

 ## Additional Work
+Given more time there are a number of additional features that could be added to improve the user experience, development process, and deployment.

 ### Features

-- Allow a user to select the city/country using a typeahead and a location API.
+- Allow a user to select the city/country, using a typeahead and a location API.

 - Add a refresh button to reload the data, without refreshing the page.
 - Show an overview of weather data for each day.
-- Use ``Geolocation.getCurrentPosition()`` to get the weather for the users location by default.
+- Use ``Geolocation.getCurrentPosition()`` to show the weather for the users current location by default.

 ### Testing

-- Increase test coverage (especially for redux: container, reducer, and actions).
+- Increase test coverage (especially for redux: containers, reducers, and actions).

 - Add cross browser testing using Selenium.
 - Utilise BDD tools (e.g. cucumber) to take each user story and ensure the associated tests pass.